rdfhdt/hdt-cpp/README.md

 installation.
 This section enumerates common issues and their workaround.

+#### Package requirements (serd-0 >= 0.28.0) were not met
+When getting

+    Package requirements (serd-0 >= 0.28.0) were not met: Requested 'serd-0 >= 0.28.0' but version of Serd is 0.X

+Serd is not 0.28+, probably because of the package manager.
+Built it manually at https://github.com/drobilla/serd.

 #### `./configure` cannot find Serd

 While running `./configure` you get a message similar to the